StatesCasinos Editorial Team Reviewed by StatesCasinos Editorial Team · Updated

 Online casino gamblingn/an/aNot authorized as of 2026

-The North Carolina Lottery Commission administers sports betting licensing and works with the NIGC on tribal compact oversight.
-North Carolina has no commercial casino licensing structure — all casino gaming requires a tribal compact under IGRA.
+The North Carolina Lottery Commission administers sports betting licensing.
+The National Indian Gaming Commission (NIGC) and the EBCI oversee tribal gaming under the compact.
+North Carolina has no commercial casino licensing structure, so casino gaming requires a tribal compact under the Indian Gaming Regulatory Act.

 Quick Visitor Reference